bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 ###### Text

 `textInput` is the default type of input is `text`.
-To create a `text` input type make a array with the name of the text box as a `string` followed by another `string` which is the variable where the user's input will be assigned to
+To create a `text` input type make an array with the name of the text box as a `string` followed by another `string` which the variable to which the user's input gets assigned.

 ###### File

-`fileInput` input types can be created by an array this will include the name of the input box, the input type.
-Last by creating a `object` properties are defined such as `accept`, `icon` these can only be used inside a `fileInput` input type.
+`fileInput` input types will ask for the user to input a file.
+To create it set the `type` property to `fileInput` then use the `accept` property to limit the input to 1 type of file.
+Use `icon` property to set the icon of the input box.

 ###### Selection Box

-`selectInput` is an input type creates selection boxes or drop down lists that have a fixed amount of options.
+`selectInput` is an input type that creates a selection boxe or drop down list that have a fixed amount of options.
 To make a selection box create a input box with a name and assign a variable to it, then create a properties object and define the type of input box as `selectInput` then a `default` value this is the default option the input box will be set.
 Create an array named `options` then for each option create an object that will define what the display `text` and `value` should be.

 ###### Number Input

-`numberInput` is an input type that creates a slider this slider goes from a specified `min` number to a specified `max` number.
-This slider will count up or down by a specified `step` number.
-To create a `numberInput` create a new input box with the `numberInput` as the input `type` then put a `min`, `max`, `step` number.
+`numberInput` is an input type that creates a slider, this slider goes from a defined `min` number to a defined `max` number.
+This slider will count up or down by a defined `step` number.
+To create it create a new input box with the `numberInput` as the input `type` then put a `min`, `max`, `step` number.

 ###### Switch

 `switch` is the simplest type of input which is a literal switch that can be turned on or off.
-The variable that is assigned to the input will get `0` or `1` based on the switch state (`0` for `off` and `1` for `on`).
-To create it set the input `type` to `switch`
+The variable that is assigned to the input will get `true` or `false` based on the switch state.
+To create it set the input `type` to `switch`.

 ##### Input Properties